LachlanDog/TheWik2/people/Roe.md

 ---

-#
----

 [Session 2020.06.07 The Truth about Aloy & Meteors r](TheWik-main/sessions/notes_matteo_brianedit/Session%202020.06.07%20The%20Truth%20about%20Aloy%20&%20Meteors%20r.md) -> [Roe](Roe.md) | 2022-01-19
-Roe and Aisha are interested but don’t tell us much.
+Roe and [Aisha](../../Aisha.md) are interested but don’t tell us much.

 Briza gets a journal she can write in to keep and touch with them.